The Brownian transport map: Introduction

-The upshot of this discussion is that if we can construct a Stein kernel $\tau_p$ with a small Hilbert-Schmidt norm then we obtain a central limit theorem with a good rate.
-In particular, whenever $\EE_p[|\tau_p|_{\text{HS}}^2]=O(d)$, we get an $O(\frac{d}{n})$ rate of convergence (which is optimal as can be seen by considering product measures).
+The upshot of this discussion is that if we can construct a Stein kernel $\mathfrak{s}_p$ with a small Hilbert-Schmidt norm we then obtain a central limit theorem with a good rate.
+In particular, whenever $\EE_p[|\mathfrak{s}_p|_{\text{HS}}^2]=O(d)$, we get an $\sqrt{\frac{d}{n}}$ rate of convergence.
+Using our Stein kernel $\tau_p$ and the bound in Theorem \ref{thm:SteinIntro} we obtain:

-It was observed in \cite{chatterjee2009fluctuations} that transport maps with certain properties are good candidates for constructing Stein kernels.
-We will follow this strategy and construct Stein kernels based on the Brownian transport map.
-For example, if $p$ is isotropic and log concave then, by Theorem \ref{thm:klsintro}, our Stein kernel $\tau_p$ will satisfy

-The bound \eqref{eq:steinbd} is not new since \cite{courtade2019existence} showed that $\EE_p[|\tau_p|_{\text{HS}}^2]\le dC_p$, where $C_p$ is the Poincar\'e constant of $p$, and since $C_p\le d^{o_d(1)}$ for any isotropic log-concave measure $p$ by the result of \cite{chen2021almost}.
-However, unlike previous results, our construction of Stein kernels is well-behaved with respect to compositions: \begin{theorem} {\normalfont{(Stein kernels)}} Let $p$ be an isotropic log-concave measure on $\R^d$ with compact support.
-Let $\chi:\R^d\to \R^k$ be a continuously differentiable function with bounded partial derivatives such that $\EE_p[\chi]=0$ and $\EE_p[|\nabla\chi|_{\textnormal{op}}^8]<\infty$.
-Then, the pushforward measure $q:=\chi_*p$ on $\R^k$ admits a Stein kernel $\tau_q$ satisfying